 Free tour: on Sundays at 2 pm.

 Malaga’s Cathedral of Our Lady of Incarnation is one of the most beautiful cathedrals in Spain.
+The Cathedral is a top tourist attraction in Malaga.

 The cathedral has two towers.
 While the north tower is the second-highest tower in Andalusia (following the Giralda Tower in Seville), the south tower is unfinished (because of the lack of funding means).
 That’s why the cathedral of Malaga is also called the One-Arm Lady or La Manquita in Spanish.

-The La Manquita has several beautiful chapels, the 17th-century choir with 42 wooden statues of saints, an incredibly beautiful marble Pieta, two 18th century organs with over 4.000 pipes …
+The La Manquita has several beautiful chapels, the 17th-century choir with 42 wooden statues of saints, an incredibly beautiful marble Pieta, two 18th-century organs with over 4.000 pipes …

 Cathedral ticket price: 6 €